Competition & Selection

 Departure from the United States - Departure dates usually correspond to the academic calendar of the host country.
 Approximate dates of the academic years in the various countries can be found in the Award Descriptions for each country.
 Requirements for attendance at orientation programs in the host country, where applicable, are indicated in the Award Descriptions.

-Grant period - In most cases, award dates must correspond to the academic calendar of the host country.
-Exceptions may be made for grants with full-time research projects.
-In any case, grants must begin by March 31, 2024 for the 2023-2024 academic year.
+Grant period - Grant dates are outlined in the country’s award description and traditionally must correspond to the academic calendar of the host country.
+Exceptions to stated start dates may be requested for grants with full-time research projects.
+For the 2026-2027 academic year, grants must begin no later than June 1, 2027.
 Research applicants are expected to provide a feasible timeline for their project in the Statement of Grant Purpose.
+All grant timelines and start dates must be approved by Fulbright Commissions or Posts.